Michael-AUG/csfmg/index.markdown

 layout: default
 ---

-The Central Scotland FM Group has provided and is responsible for maintaining many of the repeaters now operating in West, South-West, Central and East Scotland.
-This can only be done with your support as a member of the group
+Welcome to the Central Scotland FM Repeater Group (CSFMG) website!
+We are a member-funded group dedicated to supporting amateur radio enthusiasts in the region by maintaining and operating a wide network of FM and digital-mode repeaters, beacons and APRS iGates/digis.
+Our mission is to enhance communication within the community and ensure reliable radio services.
+Here, you'll find information about our repeaters, their status, and how you can get involved.
+For more details on how we serve the local amateur radio community, explore our site further!